ezfireio/policies/docs/how-we-handle-abuse.md

 title: How we handle abusive usage
 description: Guiding principles and process for investigating abuse reports
 published: true
-slug: how-we-handle
+slug: how-we-handle-abuse
 ---

 # How we handle abusive usage

 _Last updated: September 18, 2021_

-We build our products\* to give teams a better way to work.
+We build our products to give teams a better way to work.
 We are proud of that purpose and trust that our customers use our products for appropriate endeavors.

-Sometimes, though, we discover potential abusive usage as detailed in our [Use Restrictions policy](/abuse).
+Sometimes, though, we discover potential abusive usage as detailed in our [Use Restrictions policy](/abuse/).
 When that happens, we investigate using the following guiding principles and process.

 ## Guiding Principles